thatsjustjohn/taskmaster/README.md

 Currently setting up paths and creating tables for stored of data.

+Taskmaster:
-Taskmaster users DynamoDB for storage data.
+Uses DynamoDB for storage data.
+Adds new tasks to the list.
-It uploads files to S3, and there is a Lambda function that resizes images to 50x50, so both image urls full size and resized will be saved into dynamoDB and available for display on the frontend
+Sends an email to an administrator when a task is completed Sends a text to the person to whom a task is assigned (when it gets assigned) When a task is deleted from Dynamo, trigger a message that will fire a lambda to remove any images associated to it from S3 It uploads files to S3, and there is a Lambda function that resizes images to over 350K to 50x50, so both image urls full size and resized will be saved into dynamoDB and available for display on the frontend

 ## Setup
 * Clone the repo via github\